-Why Pursue Graduate Studies at UK?
+Why Pursue Graduate Studies in Biosystems Engineering at UK?

 Thank you for exploring opportunities for graduate education with us.
 The University of Kentucky is a thriving community of scholars, researchers and students dedicated to improving lives through excellence in education, research, leadership, creative work, service and healthcare.
 We are proud of our reputation for excellence.
 As you begin making post-graduation plans, strongly consider earning a graduate degree at UK.
 What do we offer?

 An unrivaled collaborative environment.
 UK is one of only eight universities in the country with a major medical center featuring six health sciences colleges and the full spectrum of academic colleges on one contiguous campus.

 Opportunities to work side-by-side with internationally recognized faculty members who are conducting groundbreaking research.

 Preparation for a high-level career in academia or industry.

 The department has compiled a detailed handbook that outlines the requirements and expectations for undertaking graduate work with the department.
 View, download or print the handbook.

 In addition to the requirements of The Graduate School, admission to the department's program is also based on: